celtic426/blog/_posts/2018-10-02-Hacktoberfest-2018.md

 ---
 layout: post
 title: "Free T-Shirts and Open Source"
-tags: [open source, GitHub, Hacktoberfest, beginner]
+tags: [Open source, GitHub, Hacktoberfest, Beginner]
 ---

 DigitalOcean is sponsoring [Hacktoberfest](https://hacktoberfest.digitalocean.com/) for the fifth year in a row.
 The first 50,000 people to sign up and make five pull requests in the month of October receive a free t-shirt!